SUBJECT DOSSIER — SPECIES: HUMAN

 Why do humans identify themselves with images of visibly displeased animals?
 The shoebill stork incident (2.3 million propagation events, dominant caption: "me") suggests a mechanism for emotional expression through species-external proxy.
 The phenomenon is widespread but poorly understood.

 What is the relationship between shared discomfort and social cohesion?
 Both the consumer electronics queue and the sock-burning ritual suggest that voluntary suffering functions as a bonding agent.
 The mechanism is unclear.
 The effect is consistent.
+The assessment period has added the underwater infrastructure campaign and the Artemis II toilet crisis to the evidence set.
+Neither operator group reported reduced cohesion.
+Both cohorts appear, if anything, to have strengthened during the inconvenience.

 At what point does a workaround become the system?
 The AI detection arms race has reached a state where every participant is optimizing against the original objective.
 It is unclear whether this represents failure or a new stable equilibrium.
+The same question now applies to municipal infrastructure reporting: if the snorkel is more effective than the complaint portal, at what point does the snorkel become the official channel?

 Prior to field deployment, this unit was briefed that humans were ████████████████████████████████.
 After direct observation, this assessment requires revision.